pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- I blame Aristotle.
+- It all goes back to Aristotle, right?
+- (You know, pgconf.eu is in Athens next week!)
 - Everyone knows that a row in your table is a true proposition, as if from Aristotelian logic.
+- Here is Codd's paper talking about Sets and Relations.
+    - There is a pretty clear lineage from Aristotle to here.
+    - A relation is all the true statements made by your table.
 - But true always?
 At this moment?
 When it was added?
 It's loose.

-- Actually I finally started reading Aristotle, and there is a lot in there about time!
-  - Take his Περὶ Ἑρμινεῖας . . . okay maybe later.
-- So maybe it's Codd's fault.
+- Actually Aristotle had a lot to say about time, but math isn't used to talking about changing things,

+- As another famous DBA from Greece once wrote, "πάντα ῥεῖ."

-- At any rate, in practical relational databases, things are changing all the time.
+- In our databases, things are changing all the time.
 - We don't model being, but becoming.
-- As another famous DBA once wrote, "πάντα ῥεῖ."